MitchDarrow/HHC_2025/snowcat.md

 2. As the low level user, create a shell file in the /tmp directory
 3. Change permissions on the file to allow other users to access and execute
 4. Send a payload to set the SUID on the shell file
-5. Send a payload that uses setsid to detach the process completely and run the shell
+5. Send a payload that uses setsid to detach the process completely from the invoking script and run the shell

 The shell file used was:
 ```sh